elliotperviz/cmms/README.md

 source ~/.bashrc
 ```

 To understand the purpose of the different scripts, more context is provided in the README file in the [scripts](scripts/) folder.
+Moreover, as we progress through the tutorials you will likely find some of these scripts in use, in such cases the proper syntax is explained.

 ### 3. Additional information